cs1302uga/cs1302-str-list/README.md

 	   start with when you begin the next phase of your development.
 We'll call these the independent methods.

-1. Prepare to implement the methods (Suggested Deadline: Sunday, September 29th):
+1. Prepare to implement the methods (Suggested Deadline: Friday, February 14th - 12 days before deadline):

    - [ ] Create the `.java` files for each implementing class and the common parent (`BaseStringList`) and make sure all classes are in the correct package and all entities have the proper visibility.
 For each file: